 ACTIVITY 1: Discover the Ig Nobel

 First, ask the students if they can say what a Nobel Prize is.
-Explain to them what these prices consist of.
+Explain to them what these prices are.
 Then tell them that there are also anti-Nobel prizes.
 Ask them if they know what it is.
 What can anti-Nobel Prizes reward?
 To find out, have students read the following article:

 Anti-Nobel: Harvard rewards unusual studies